 This race is a crewed or self-supported race.
-We will have 8 well-placed and staffed aid stations along the course, as well as 8 self-serve water only stations.
-Self-supported runners will be able to utilize the fullly staffed Aid Stations for drop bags.
-The Full Service Aid stations will have water, sports drinks and the basic ultra staple items.
+We will have 8 (formerly 7) well-placed and staffed aid stations along the course.
+Self-supported runners will be able to utilize these for drop bags.
+These Full Service Aid stations will have water, sports drinks and some basic ultra staple items.
 The Water Only aid stations will simply have a water jug.
-Below is information on aid station locations and what will be offered.
+Below is updated information on aid station locations and what will be offered.
 Please read the race rules carefully.
 Safety of runners and crews on the course is our number one priority.

 All full service aid stations will be staffed with Volunteers.
 These stations will provide water and Hammer Heed sports drink (except the Water Only stops) as well as a variety of ultra foods, which will include: chips, pretzels, salty foods, bars, bananas and oranges.
 There will be some sweets/sugary items and gels available as well.
 All participants must check in with the Volunteers when passing the Full Service Aid Stations.

-1. Mile 15.3 - VALLEY VIEW This is located on Hwy 20 near the Valley View Laundry, just after the first Exxon Gas station on the course.
+1. Mile 15.3 This is located on Hwy 20 near the Valley View Laundry, just after the first Exxon Gas station on the course.
 There is a convenience store, restaurant and a few other small shops at this location as well.
 This station will have water, Heed, gels and a small amount of simple food.
-NO DROP BAGS HERE

-2. Mile 24.3 - STAGE STOP: Located on Hwy 20, near the Stage Stop Gas station.
+2. Mile 24.3: Located on Hwy 20, near the Stage Stop Gas station.
 This station will have water, Heed, gels and a small amount of simple food.
-DROP BAGS ALLOWED

-3. Mile 37.4 - HWY 47: This is located at the turn-off to Mesa Falls.
-Between this location and Henry's Fork there are a few convenience stores and gas stations scatterred along the way.
+3. Mile 37.4: This is located at the turn-off to Mesa Falls.
+Between this location and Henry’s Fork there are a few convenience stores and gas stations scattered along the way.
 This station will have water, Heed, Coke, Mt.
 Dew and Sprite, peanut butter and jelly, turkey and cheese roll ups, chips, cookies, oranges and bananas.
-DROP BAGS ALLOWED

-4. Mile 50.9 - MESA FALLS: Located in the Lower Mesa Falls parking lot adjacent to the Restrooms.
-Runners must turn off of Hwy 47 and into the parking area in order to check in at this station.
+4. Mile 50: Located in the Upper Falls parking lot adjacent to the road.
 There are no other facilities at this location.
-Additonal restrooms can be found approxiamately 6 miles down the road there are bathroom facilities at the campground by the river.
+Approximately 6 miles down the road there are bathroom facilities at the campground by the river.
 This station will have water, Heed, Coke, Mt.
 Dew and Sprite, peanut butter and jelly, turkey and cheese roll ups, chips, cookies, oranges and bananas.
-DROP BAGS ALLOWED

-5. Mile 60.6 / 10.6 - ASHTON: Located at a critial course turn at the intersection of Hwy 47 and county road 4000E.
+5. Mile 60.5: Located at a critical course turn at the intersection of Hwy 47 and county road 4000E.
 Runners will come into this aid station as they come up out of the Mesa Falls area.
 There are no facilities or stores until you reach Tetonia at mile 91.5.
 Crews can detour over to Ashton which is a few miles to the west on Highway 47.
 This station will have water, Heed, Coke, Mt.
 Dew, Sprite, chips, cookies, gels and fruit.
-DROP BAGS ALLOWED

-7. Mile 80.9 / 30.9 - HWY 32: This aid station is located along the side of Highway 32, at the intersection of County road 500N, just north of mile post #9.
+7. Mile 80.9: This aid station is located along the side of Highway 32, at the intersection of County road 500N.
 No facilities or stores at this location.
 This station will have water, Heed, Coke, Mt.
 Dew and Sprite, peanut butter and jelly, turkey and cheese roll ups, chips, cookies, oranges and bananas.
-DROP BAGS ALLOWED

-We encourage crews to utilize the aid stations to support their runners whenever possible as these are very safe places along the course, but please understand that food and drinks are for the runners only.
-Crews may provide support to all runners anywhere along the course provided they follow the safety regulations outlined in the Rules and Regulations.
+We encourage crews to utilize the aid stations to support their runners whenever possible as these are very safe places along the course.
+Crews may provide support to runners anywhere along the course as long as they follow the safety regulations outlined in the Rules and Regulations.
 Failure to follow these guidelines will result in disqualification from the race.
-Runners are responsible for the actions of their crew.
-Everyone's safety is our number one priority.
+Runners, you are responsible for the actions of your crew.
+Everyone’s safety is our number one priority.

 ALSO: Many runners will be running the race without the support of a crew and relying upon the aid stations only.
 If you have a crew please encourage them to check on other runners along the way.
 Let’s all help EVERYONE get it done!